ajryan/JobviteBox/README.md

 # JobviteBox

-JobviteBox is a jQuery plugin fetches a feed of job listings and displays it on your page.
+JobviteBox is a [jQuery](http://jquery.com) plugin that fetches a feed of job listings from [Jobvite](http://jobvite.com) and displays it on your page.

 ## Functions

 ### $('selector').jobviteBox(options)

 Populates the element targeted by the selector with the contents of the job feed for the given companyId.

+The optional predicate function 'filter' is executed against each job to determine whether it should be displayed.

 The optional function 'after' is executed after the target element is populated.

 ```
 options {